-The responsible authority of the Sank Ignatios theological academy is the Sankt Ignatios foundation, whose board consists of the bishops of the Eastern and Oriental Orthodox Churches in Sweden.
-The foundation was created in order to support the orthodox education and the work towards unity between the two Churches.
+Sankt Ignatios Theological Academy is run by the Sankt Ignatios foundation.
+The foundation was created by the bishops of the Eastern and Oriental Orthodox Churches in Sweden in order to support the orthodox education and the work towards unity between the two Church families.

 Sankt Ignatios is a unique institution in its composition, its contents and its goals.
 It is an important part of the establishment and development of the Orthodox Churches in Sweden, as well as the development of Swedish society.

-Sankt Ignatios comprises two Churches, the Eastern Orthodox and the Oriental Orthodox Churches.
+Sankt Ignatios comprises the Eastern Orthodox and the Oriental Orthodox Church families.
 Both express and retain deep historical roots within the traditions of the holy, catholic and apostolic church.

-The Churches are not united, but have in Sweden mutually committed to work towards unity, not through negotiations, but by searching deeply in our roots for the truth.
-In this we have discovered that we do not need to compromise the truth to gain unity, but that we must add love and respect to our pursuit for it to bear fruit.
-The bishops on the board have agreed upon seven theses as a path towards unity (see the link below).
+The Church families are not united, but have in Sweden mutually committed to work towards unity, not through negotiations, but by searching deeply in their roots for the truth.
+"We have discovered that we do not need to compromise the truth to gain unity, but that we must add love and respect to our pursuit for it to bear fruit.", as written in the foundations charter.

-Sankt Ignatios currently comprises three traditions - the Byzantine/Slavic, the Coptic and the Syriac.
-With the desire for unity and understanding between our two Churches and with the sources of our three traditions as a starting point, Sankt Ignatios wants to deepen the knowledge in each of these, increase the knowledge of the others and seek unity through the knowledge that will be perfected within the mystery of love.
+Sankt Ignatios currently comprises four traditions - the Byzantine/Slavic, the Coptic, the Tewahedo (Ethiopian/Eritrean), and the Syriac.
+With the desire for unity and understanding between our two Church families and with the sources of our four traditions as a starting point, Sankt Ignatios wants to deepen the knowledge within - and between - each of these, and seek unity through the knowledge that will be perfected within the mystery of love.

 Sankt Ignatios wants to shape an environment characterised by mutual respect, thorough study and a pedagogy of humility.